cally-cmd/SwanCheeseTouchTomb/README.md

 ## Contributions

 Daniel found or made the assets that were used for the game: audio, background, font, tilemap, and sprite map.
 He also added the particle system, trail system, and directionality for sprites.
 I added the information for the credits, help, and partially the end screen.
 I created the mazes and each of the maps.
 Rhett programmed the player and camera movement as well as the AI Steering script for the game.
+Justin added all of the buttons, scene transitions, level changes, sound effects, and dialog boxes.